Join our Postgraduate Open Day - Sat 24 June

 If I gain a postgraduate research degree in this area, what are my career prospects?

 The skills you will gain from studying in the School are highly sought after in most jobs or professions, as you will develop analytical skills and the ability to gather, assess and interpret data, all of which require clear and logical thinking.
-Birmingham's School of Social Policy postgraduates enter a wide range of occupational sectors: the majority in the public sector in areas such as youth work but others including events, sales administration and education.
+Birmingham's School of Social Policy postgraduates enter a wide range of occupational sectors: the majority in the public sector in areas but others including events, sales administration and education.
 Many graduates also opt to continue in academia.